-Use a torque wrench and never exceed the maximum torque values!
-You find them directly on the components and/or in the manuals of the component manufacturers.
+WARNING Use a torque wrench and never exceed the maximum torque values!
+You find them directly on the components and (or in the manuals of the component them directly on the components and/or in the manuals of the component manufacturers.